 Nestled in Essex County, Montclair is located just 12 miles outside of Manhattan.
-This walkable suburb is home to Montclair State University, the Presby Iris Gardens and the Montclair Art Museum.
-There are eighteen public parks and two nature preserves within the town borders.
-From the Upper Montclair shopping area to Church Street’s shops, its eclectic restaurants and kid-friendly activities make this a fun day trip for anyone in Northern New Jersey.
+This walkable suburb is home to Montclair State University, the Presby Iris Gardens, and the Montclair Art Museum, as well as 18 public parks and two nature preserves.
+From the Upper Montclair shopping area to the Church Street storefronts in Montclair Center, the town's eclectic restaurants and kid-friendly activities make it a fun day trip for families in Northern New Jersey.

 Montclair Art Museum

-Currently exhibiting Georgia O’Keefe, Montclair Art Museum (better known as MAM) hosts a variety of family programs throughout the year, including the upcoming Pumpkin Carving, and monthly Home School Days.
-Visit MAM’s Family Learning Lab, located on the third floor.
-With hands-on art activities and creative thinking projects, visitors are invited to experience and learn about exhibitions from the inside out.
-Hours: Wednesdays through Sundays, 12:00 p.m. – 5:00 p.m.
-Phone: (973) 746-5555
+Currently exhibiting Inspired by Matisse: Selected Works From the Collection, Montclair Art Museum (better known as MAM) hosts a variety of family programs throughout the year.
+At monthly Park Bench events, kids can tour the museum, hear stories, work on art projects, and nosh on refreshments.
+There are also Sunday studio drop-ins, Thursday drop-ins for teens, and monthly Home School Days and Family Art Adventures.
+At MAM’s Family Learning Lab, located on the third floor, visitors are invited to experience and learn about exhibitions through hands-on art activities and creative-thinking projects.
+Hours: Wednesdays through Sundays, noon – 5pm.

 Presby Memorial Iris Gardens

-In late spring, flower lovers assemble in Montclair’s Presby Memorial Iris Gardens for a peak at the annual bloom.
-With more than 3,000 irises annually, families can stroll the grounds for a quiet day amongst local artists and photographers.
-This Essex County park also offers family-friendly off season events, including the pumpkin-themed Gardens Aglow and summer movie screenings.
-Admission is free during bloom season and for most events.
-Hours: Closed daily, except for special events, until bloom season.
-Phone: (973)783-5974
+Each spring, flower lovers assemble in Montclair’s Presby Memorial Iris Gardens for a peek at the annual bloom.
+With more than 3,000 irises dotting the landscape, the grounds are an ideal place for a peaceful day among local artists and photographers.
+This Essex County park also offers family-friendly off-season events, including the pumpkin-themed Gardens Aglow and summer movie screenings.
+The gardens are open from dawn to dusk during bloom season, typically mid-May through the first week of June.

 Yogi Berra Museum and Learning Center

 Yogi Berra Museum and Learning Center, located on the Montclair State University campus, has become a popular destination for sports fans and educators.
-Offering a mixture of baseball memorabilia and look at Yogi’s extraordinary life values, this isn’t your typical sports museum.
-YBMLC created programs that foster literacy, integrity, social justice, sportsmanship and dedication in all aspects of life.
-Hours: Wednesdays through Sundays, 12:00 p.m. – 5:00 p.m.
-Phone: (973) 655-2378
+Offering a mixture of baseball memorabilia and a look at Yogi’s extraordinary life values, this isn’t your typical sports museum.
+The YBMLC has created programs that foster literacy, integrity, social justice, sportsmanship, and dedication in all aspects of life.
+Hours: Wednesdays through Sundays, noon – 5pm.

 The Wellmont Theatre

-Located in downtown Montclair, just off Bloomfield Avenue, The Wellmont Theatre went through renovations in 2008.
+Located in Montclair Center, just off Bloomfield Avenue, The Wellmont underwent renovations in 2008.
 This historic theater, originally opened in 1922, now hosts popular music and comedy shows.
-Although not toddler friendly, some shows will be a great adventure with your teen.
-Phone: (973) 783-9500
+Though most acts are more appropriate for teens, there are occasional kid-friendly performances, too.

 Montclair Public Library

-Located next to the Walnut Street train station, the Montclair Farmer’s Market is open Saturdays from 8:00 a.m. to 2:00 p.m.
-This social market is home to dozens of food artisans, including the Montclair Bread Company and A Shore Catch.
-Check the locally grown fruits and vegetables, fresh cheese and also the pickle bar!
-Phone: (973) 228-2466
+Set up next to the Walnut Street train station, the Montclair Farmers' Market is open Saturdays from 8am to 2pm from roughly June to November.
+This social marketplace is home to dozens of food and drink artisans, including Shore Catch, Tassot Apiaries, and Ventimiglia Vineyard.
+Check out the locally grown fruits and vegetables, fresh cheese, and pickle bar.

 Montclair Fine Arts

-Montclair is home to several fine art galleries; most are free and open to the public.
-While strolling around town, make note of BrassWorks on Grove, Gallery 51, Gallery Loupe, Essex Fine Arts and Studio Montclair's Block Gallery.
-Please call ahead for hours of operation.
+Montclair is home to several fine-art galleries, and most are free and open to the public.
+While strolling around town, take a moment to visit BrassWorks on Grove, Gallery 51, Gallery Loupe, 73 See Gallery, and Studio Montclair's Block Gallery.
+Call ahead for hours of operation.